rmsrosa/random_notes/docs/src/generative/denoising_score_matching.md

 The **implicit score matching** method requires, however, the derivative of the model score function, which is costly to compute in general.

-Then, [Pascal Vincent (2011)](https://doi.org/10.1162/NECO_a_00142) explored the idea of using *non-parametric Parzen density estimation* to directly approximate the explicit score matching objective, making a connection with denoising autoenconders, and proposing the **denoising score matching** method.
+Then, [Pascal Vincent (2011)](https://doi.org/10.1162/NECO_a_00142) explored the idea of using *non-parametric Parzen density estimation* to directly approximate the explicit score matching objective, making a connection with denoising autoenconders (proposed earlir by Pascal himself, as a co-author in [Vincent, Larochelle, Lajoie, Bengio, and Manzagol(2010)](https://www.jmlr.org/papers/v11/vincent10a.html)), and proposing the **denoising score matching** method.

 ## Objetive function for denoising score matching

+### The original explicit and implicit score matching

 The score-matching method from [Aapo Hyvärinen (2005)](https://jmlr.org/papers/v6/hyvarinen05a.html) aims to fit the model score function $\psi(\mathbf{x}; {\boldsymbol{\theta}})$ to the score function $\psi_X(\mathbf{x})$ of a random variable $\mathbf{X}$ by minimizing the
 **implicit score matching** objective